-In several database systems, an operation that occurs frequently is requesting locks on several records and then updating all the locked records.
+In several database systems, requesting locks on several records and then updating all of the locked records is a common task.

-In first phase, the process tries to lock all the records that it needs, one at a time.
+During the first phase, the process attempts to lock all necessary records one at a time.
 And if it succeeds, then it begins the second phase, performing its updates and releasing the locks.
-No any real work is done in first phase.
+There is no real work done in the first phase.

-In several versions of two-phase locking, there is no any release and restart if a lock is encountered during the first phase.
+In several versions of two-phase locking, there is no release or restart if a lock is encountered during the first phase.
 Deadlock can occur in these versions.

 If I define the term "two-phase locking," I can say that if locking and unlocking are both done in two stages, it is called "two-phase locking."